chrieke/InstanceSegmentation_Sentinel2/README.md

 ```

 ### 2. Data Preprocessing
-Follow the instructions and run the code in the *preprocessing* Jupyter notebook.
+Follow the instructions and run the code in the [Preprocessing Jupyter notebook](https://github.com/chrieke/InstanceSegmentation_Sentinel2/blob/master/preprocessing.ipynb).
 This will prepare the Denmark LPIS field data and create the image chips and COCO format annotations.
 When finished, place the preprocessed vector folder `.output/preprocessing/annotations` and image folder `.output/preprocessing/images` in `.FCIS/data/coco`.

 <p align="center">
   <img width="1000" src="figures/preprocessing_demo.jpg">